XinyueTan/Collaborative-filtering-recommender-systems/README.md

 ## Definitions and concepts
-* User- based collaborative filtering methods: it generats predictions for users based on ratings from similar users.
+* **User- based collaborative filtering methods**: it generats predictions for users based on ratings from similar users.
 If a user n is similar to a user u, we say that n is a neighbor of u.
 User-based algorithms generate a prediction for an item i by analyzing ratings for i from users in neighborhood.

-* Item-based collaborative filtering methods: while user-based algorithms generate predictions based on similarities be-tween users, item-based algorithms generate predictions based on similarities between items.
+* **Item-based collaborative filtering methods**: while user-based algorithms generate predictions based on similarities be-tween users, item-based algorithms generate predictions based on similarities between items.

 ## Relevant Materials about Recommender Systems
 ### Related Readings